leonardoLavagna/leonardolavagna.github.io/_pages/about.md

 This is my personal website where I share my research and other work-related activities: from my [CV](https://leonardolavagna.github.io/cv/) to my [publications](https://leonardolavagna.github.io/publications/) and [talks](https://leonardolavagna.github.io/talks/) as well as [news or updates](https://leonardolavagna.github.io/year-archive/).
 This website is associated to technical blog [lavagnaleo.wordpress.com](https://lavagnaleo.wordpress.com/) and to the italian non-technical blog [geometrino.wordpress.com](https://geometrino.wordpress.com/).

 ## Contacts
-You can reach me at **leonardo.lavagna@uniroma1.it** or in person (please take an appointment via e-mail first!) in [via Eudossiana 18 Building B first floor](https://diet.web.uniroma1.it/en/how-reach-us) room 110.
+You can reach me at **leonardo.lavagna@uniroma1.it** or in person (please take an appointment via e-mail first!) in [via Eudossiana 18 Building B first floor](https://diet.web.uniroma1.it/en/how-reach-us) room 110 (if I'm not there try room 111).

 ## Activity Box
 A summary of how much I'm busy (I don't take more than 3 projects and 1 collaboration at a time), the conferences I will attend, the periods when I'm out of office (O.O.O.) etc...